yusafav/emr-doc/website/docs/drugs.md

 # slug: /
 ---

-Drugs are the medicines prescribed by the doctor.
+Drugs are the medicines prescribed by the doctor while examining the patient.

 ## Export